dailystory/docs/articles/changelog/2020/september.md

 # DailyStory Product Updates for September 2020
 ## September 18, 2020
 * Convert search to a continuous job
+* Bug with how bad / invalid email addresses were handled in Neverbounce

 ## September 17, 2020
 * Bug with copy popup not setting id correctly